Snow Plowing and Winter Parking

 Snow and ice on boulevard sidewalks or trails must be cleaned within 12 hours of accumulation.
 Snow may not be moved from private property onto streets.

-What should I do if my mailbox or sod is damages by the City's snow removal equipment?
+What should I do if my mailbox is damaged by the city's snow removal equipment?